ecyht2/mandelbrot-set-rs/README.md

-# rust-template
+# Mandelbrot Set
-Template Repository for a Rust program.
+A Rust script that computes if a given complex number is within the Mandelbrot set.

 ## Installation